Mukhamed Berkhamov: Absolute Championship Berkut (ACB)

 In his debut fight for the ACB organization, Berkhamov was matched against veteran Venezuelan mixed martial artist Ronny Alexander Landaeta Utrera.
 The bout served as the main event of the ACB 28 - Young Eagles 4 card; the Cherkes fighter secured a victory by submitting the Venezuelan Landaeta with an armbar in the third round of the fight.

 On May 20, 2016, at the ACB 38 event in Rostov-on-Don, Berkhamov achieved his first knockout victory.
 He defeated Russian fighter Stanislav Vlasenko, a world champion in pankration, in just 25 seconds of the opening round.
 This victory earned the Cherkes fighter earned him first of his performance of the night award from the ACB organization.
 This victory allowed Berkhamov to enter into ACB Welterweight title contenders conversation.

-On October 22, 2016 Berkhamov was set face-off against former D1 Wrester and BJJ Black Belt, Jesse "JT Money" Taylor at the main card of ACB 48: Abdulvakhabov vs. Bagov.
+On October 22, 2016, Berkhamov was set face-off against former D1 Wrestler and BJJ Black Belt, Jesse "JT Money" Taylor at the main card of ACB 48: Abdulvakhabov vs. Bagov.
 He defeated "JT Money" Taylor via armbar in the very first round of the main card bout.
 This victory earned the Cherkes fighter another performance of the night bonus.

-On March 24, 2017 Berkhamov was booked against future Pankration World Champion and BJJ World Champion, Sharaf "Sherkhan" Davlatmurodov of Tajikstan, who was undefeated prospect back then, as a headlining fight at ACB 55: Davlatmurodov vs. Berkhamov card.
+On March 24, 2017, Berkhamov was booked against future Pankration World Champion and BJJ World Champion, Sharaf "Sherkhan" Davlatmurodov of Tajikstan, who was undefeated prospect back then, as a headlining fight at ACB 55: Davlatmurodov vs. Berkhamov card.
 Berkhamov submitted his fellow Kavkaz opponent "Sherkhan" Davlatmurodov via armbar in round two of the fight.
 This earned Berkhamov performance of the night award ACB management.